courselab/coral/docs/manual.md

    SPDX-License-Identifier: GPL-3.0-or-later

- This file is part of Cobra, and is a derivative work of KobraPy (https://github.com/monacofj/kobrapy)
+ This file is part of Coral, and is a derivative work of KobraPy (https://github.com/monacofj/kobrapy)
 -->